-Hosting a silent auction can have the power to garner plenty of revenue for your organization.
-Silent auctions have potential to generate excitement and competition among your supporters, and they pair well with many types of events.
+Hosting a silent auction can garner plenty of revenue for your organization.
+Silent auctions have the potential to generate excitement and competition among your supporters, and they pair well with many types of events.

 To make sure you get the most out of your silent auction, we’ll cover the following auction fundamentals:

 - What Is a Silent Auction?